We don’t just talk the talk

 Peer Educators

-The Office of Sustainability hires and trains students to continue to further the sustainability efforts of campus.
-These students, called Sustainability Project Leaders, manage sustainability projects like our Terracycle Program or our on-campus, free, thrift store called Hawk Stuff.
-Sustainability Project Leaders do more than just manage projects, they also educate their fellow students about sustainability issues and infuse sustainability throughout campus.
-Several of our project leaders are focused on specific sub-populations at SU, such as first year students, athletes, and Greek Life.
+The Sustainability Office hires and trains students to continue to further the sustainability efforts of campus.
+These students, called Office Assistants, manage sustainability projects like our Terracycle Program or our on-campus, free, thrift store called Hawk Stuff.
+Sustainability Office Assistants do more than just manage projects, they also educate their fellow students about sustainability issues and infuse sustainability throughout campus.
+Several of our office assistants are focused on specific sub-populations at SU, such as first year students, athletes and Greek Life.
 Their role is to reach out to these groups and work with them on projects catered to those audiences and to provide a contact person that students can reach out to when they have sustainability questions.
 This has included trivia nights for first year students, athletic specific focus groups, and recycling training for Greek Life.
-If you are interested in having a Sustainability Project Leader come to talk to your club, organization, team, or residence hall, email sustainabilty@susqu.edu to set it up!
+If you are interested in having a Sustainability Office Assistant come to talk to your club, organization, team, or residence hall, email sustainabilty@susqu.edu to set it up!

 Behind the Scenes